Pushkraj-Space/bharat-go-assignment/README.md

    ```
    PORT = 8081 // choose the port for server to run
    TOKEN_SECRET = "your secret string"
-   DB_USER = "your PostgreSQL username"
+   DB_USER = "postgres" //your PostgreSQL username
    DB_HOST = "localhost"
-   DB_DATABASE = "the db_name you choose in 1st step"
+   DB_DATABASE = "bharat_go" //the db_name you choose in 1st step
-   DB_PASSWORD = "password of your PostgreSQL database"
+   DB_PASSWORD = "root123" //password of your PostgreSQL database
    DB_PORT = 5432 // replace with the port on which postgresql is running.
    ```